 New Zealand is not the only area of the world that should be concerned about the possibility of intense earthquakes.
 The warning about New Zeland’s earthquake troubles comes only a couple weeks after a report was published in Nature Geoscience that implied the Cascadia Subduction Zone, located along the coast of Washington and Oregon, could rupture again and sooner than most scientists expected.
 Furthermore, the fault line is also more likely to generate a more massive quake than many researchers expected.

 The Cascadia Subduction Zone is almost 1000 km or 620 miles long and it is currently being jammed under the North American plate.
 This makes the subduction zone a thrust fault like the New Zealand plate, capable of producing similar damage.
-The energy this fault generates cannot release itself due to a massive sediment band which sits over the oceanic Juan de Fuca plate.
+The energy this fault generates cannot release itself due to a massive sediment band that sits over the oceanic Juan de Fuca plate.
 The sediment is acting as a wedge between the two plates and preventing the subduction zone from releasing stress.

 To make matters worse, the mass of sediment that forms the wedge is very compact, which means it is preventing water from getting to the plate juncture and acting as a lubricant that would allow the plates to more easily mesh.
 Subduction zones which are drier are usually responsible for large quakes because they are more likely to build up friction.